cmsc389T-spring23/Team2/Projects/P2/OURREADME.md

 - Implementation: `getLoc()` returns a HashSet of the types at the given location.
 If the location is on the edge of the map, return a HashSet containing only Type.WALL.
 If the location is not on the edge of the map, return a HashSet containing only Type.EMPTY.
 If the location is not on the edge of the map and contains a cookie, return a HashSet containing Type.EMPTY and Type.COOKIE.
 - Testing: Given 4 different locations, we test if the location is able to determine what the location is.
 We also test it with `WALL` types.

+### `Pacman-get_valid_moves() -> ArrayList`
+ - Implementation: Returns an ArrayList of locations that pacman can legally move to.
+This function creates 4 different possible locations pacman can move, (the four cardinal directions), and checks if the locations on the map are walls or out of bounds.
+If the location is a wall or out of bounds, the location is not added to the resulting arrayList, otherwise, it is.

+ - Testing: The test for this method creates 3 pacmen in 3 different positions, and tests that the method returns the correct valid moves.
+The first test verifies that moves out of bounds on the top are invalid, moves into walls are valid, and moves into ghosts are valid.
+The second test tests that moves out of bounds on the right and bottom are invalid and moves into walls are invalid.
+The last test verifies that the function returns the correct possible moves when there are multiple valid moves.

+### `Pacman-consume() -> JComponent`
+ - Implementation: This method has pacman eating a cookie if there's one in its location.
+If pacman overlaps with a cookie, the method will call eatCookie from the map class and return the JComponent of the eaten cookie.
+Otherwise, the method returns null without updating anything.

+ - Testing: The test function puts pacman in location (1,1), where a cookie will be present.
+After consume() is called, the cookie counter should be increased to 1.

+### `Pacman-move() -> Boolean`

+- Implementation: Returns true if the move was successful and false otherwise.
+The move is successful if the location is valid and not occupied by a wall.
+If the move is successful, the PacMan's location should be updated to the new location.
+If the move is not successful, the PacMan's location should not be updated.
+The PacMan should not be able to move through walls.
+The PacMan should not be able to move off the map.
+The PacMan should not be able to move to a location that is already occupied by another PacMan.
+The PacMan should not be able to move to a location that is already occupied by a Ghost

+- Testing: Test that the PacMan moves in the correct direction, and does not move if there is a wall in the way.
+We use assertEquals to check that the PacMan's location is correct after the move.
+We also use assertEquals to check that the PacMan's location is not changed if the move is not successful

+### `Pacman-is_ghost_in_range() -> Boolean`
+ - Implementation: Returns a boolean result variable.
+This function creates 4 different possible locations a ghost can be around a given pacman, (the four cardinal directions), and checks if the locations the locations containn a ghost.
+If so the result variable is set to true and the returned, else it remains false and is returned as such.

+ - Testing: To test this I created two senarios: one that would return true and one that would return false.
+Both passed but required getLoc to work.

 ### `Ghost-attack() -> Boolean`
  - Implementation: This method allows the ghost to attack pacman if it's in range.
 It starts by calling the is_pacman_in_range method and if it returns true, the method returns a call to Map's attack method, which itself will return true if the attack was successful.
 Otherwise, the method returns false.